amcarter/alicecarter/_includes/ground_rules.md

-### Ground Rules

 - **Scope**: Support focuses on experimental design, analysis planning, model diagnostics, and result interpretation.
-I do not write your assignments or projects.
-- **Preparation**: Bring a brief problem statement, your data dictionary, and any code you've already tried.
-- **Reproducibility**: Share code and data (or a minimal reproducible example) when possible.
-Use version control where feasible.
+If you need help with coding, please [visit our graduate coding mentors](https://forms.gle/xNRkHvJWM7Efjwq39).
+- **Preparation**: I need a brief description of your research question, data structure, and any statistical methods you're considering.
+Please send relevant materials (e.g., your dataset, analysis code, or proposal draft) at least 24 hours in advance, not including weekends.
+Meetings without prep materials may be rescheduled.
+- **Reproducibility**: Please make sure your code is able to run up to the point where we will be working.
-- **Time**: Sessions are typically 30–45 minutes.
-Complex topics may require follow-ups.
+- **Time**: Initial consultations are an hour.
+Complex topics may require follow-ups (30m by default).
+- **PI involvement**: Your advisor should be aware of the consultation and supportive of your proposed analysis.
+If your question involves a fundamental design or framing issue, I may ask you to discuss with them before we proceed.
-- **Fair Use**: This service is for university-affiliated work.
+- **Fair use**: This service is for university-affiliated work.
 Publications should acknowledge consulting assistance where appropriate.
-- **Boundaries**: I can advise on statistical methods, not on policy or grading decisions.
+Co-authorship may be appropriate sometimes too.